MED5600 – Module 6, Medicine

 Schedule, syllabus and examination date

 Gynaecology and Obstetrics, Paediatrics, Child Psychiatry, Pharmacology, Pathology, Clinical Biochemistry, Medical Genetics, Medical ethics, Behavioural Sciences, Public Health and General Practice.
-The course in Anatomy and Physiology is only applicable for Norwegian students V-12, V-13, V-14, H-12 and H-13.

 Upon completion of this module the student should have acquired basic theoretical knowledge and practical skills in paediatrics and in obstetrics and gynaecology.
-Further the student should have theoretical knowledge about the most common pathological processes in obstetrics, gynaecology and paediatrics, and have acquired an understanding of the diagnostic processes, and growth and development from the time of birth to adolescene.
+Further the student should have theoretical knowledge about the most common pathological processes in obstetrics, gynaecology and paediatrics, and have acquired an understanding of the diagnostic processes, and growth and development from the time of birth to adolescence.
 The student should have acquired knowledge and skills in basic paediatric pharmacology and principles of drug treatment in clinical situations in gynaecology and obstetrics.

 In the field of child psychiatry the student should have acquired skills and knowledge needed to understand and evaluate child psychiatric conditions.
 The student should understand diseases/illnesses among children and adolescents in light of the biopsychosocial model, and know the importance of good communication skills in encounters with these patients and their parents.
 The students should gain insight into the ethical issues related to child care, gynaecological and obstetrical problems, and global diversity.